-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Deer Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Deer Park is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Deer Park who work in personal care services (11.53%), food service (9.61%), and office and administrative support (9.13%).
+Deer Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Deer Park is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Deer Park who work in office and administrative support (16.59%), personal care services (10.10%), and sales jobs (8.83%).

-Deer Park is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Deer Park doesn't have a public transportation system that people use for their commute.

-The per capita income in Deer Park in 2010 was $17,903, which is low income relative to Washington, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,612 for a family of four.
+The per capita income in Deer Park in 2010 was $23,673, which is lower middle income relative to Washington and the nation.
+This equates to an annual income of $94,692 for a family of four.
 However, Deer Park contains both very wealthy and poor people as well.

 The people who call Deer Park home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Deer Park residents report their race to be White, followed by Native American.
-Important ancestries of people in Deer Park include Irish, English, Italian, and Swedish.
+The greatest number of Deer Park residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Deer Park include German, Irish, English, Norwegian, and French.

 The most common language spoken in Deer Park is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.